matrix-org/matrix-spec-proposals/proposals/2427-json-based-message-formatting.md

 number, separated by a dot.
 The initial version is `0.1`.

 Minor version changes may only add or deprecate secondary or flattenable fields.
-Major version changes may also change primary fields or parsing logic in generall.
+Major version changes may also change primary fields or parsing logic in general.
 When a client encounters a major version that it does not recognize, it should fall back to rendering the plaintext body.

 For example, a future minor version could include support for replies to a part of a message, i.e. rich quotes.

-A future mayor version may add support for tables.
+A future major version may add support for tables.

 ### Disadvantages compared to current Matrix HTML
 * The current version does not support tables due to their implementation complexity